sanying123/documentation/using-the-api/reference.md

 },
 ```

-* `orderByDirection`: Either `DESC` or `ASC` is applied to the `firstDetected` field of a vulnerability.
+* `orderByDirection`.
+Either `DESC` or `ASC` is applied to the `firstDetected` field of a vulnerability.
-* `applicationId`: If included, only returns results for these application IDs.
+* `applicationId`.
+If included, only returns results for these application IDs.
-* `statusFilter`: If present, only returns results for vulnerabilities with these statuses.
+* `statusFilter`.
+If present, only returns results for vulnerabilities with these statuses.
-* `severityFilter`: If present, only returns results for vulnerabilities of these severities.
+* `severityFilter`.
+If present, only returns results for vulnerabilities of these severities.
-* `titleFilter`: If present, the vulnerability title is partially-matched.
+* `titleFilter`.
+If present, the vulnerability title is partially-matched.
 Note that using this parameter can make the query return slower.
-* `assignedToFilter`: If present, only returns vulnerabilities that have been assigned to the passed emails.
+* `assignedToFilter`.
+If present, only returns vulnerabilities that have been assigned to the passed emails.
-* `includeCalls`: True by default.
+* `includeCalls`.
+True by default.
 Indicates that `securityEvents`, `blockedEvents` and `calls` are returned as part of the results.
 Note that using these parameters can make the query return slower.

 ## Listing an Application's Vulnerabilities